Director: Penny Lane

 Penny Lane’s Hail Satan? is a surprisingly uplifting demystification of an organisation that possibly relies on being misunderstood.
 Though the sinister public image of The Satanic Temple is immediately taken for the silly pageantry it is, Lane’s film also evokes the underlying seriousness of the group’s organised trolling, which demonstrates with each inflammatory campaign how progress is built on acts of sacrilege.

-To some extent, The Satanic Temple (or TST, for short) is a satirical organisation in the vein of the Church of the Flying Spaghetti Monster, using the absurdity of its imagery and practices as leverage to advance practices of secularism and religious pluralism.
+To some extent, The Satanic Temple (or TST, for short) is a satirical organisation in the vein of the Church of the Flying Spaghetti Monster, using the absurdity of its imagery and activity as leverage to advance practices of secularism and religious pluralism.
 Where there are Christian groups trying to enforce prayer in schools or erect monuments on government property, TST is on hand to share Satanic children’s books or put up a goat-headed Baphomet statue as a reminder that when you let God into these institutions, you let the Devil in too.